 If it’s 20 miles from point A to B, for example, it’s inevitable to come up with a different solution than walking.
 That’s when we favor public transportation, second to walking.

-Throughout the course of a day it’s common for us to walk many miles in total.
-We love looking at the Health app in our iPhones after a long, yet fulfilling day to see how many steps we’ve taken, flights of stairs we theoretically climbed and miles we walked.
-And it usually a lot.
+Throughout the course of a day, it’s common for us to walk many miles in total.
+We love looking at the Health app in our iPhones after a long, yet fulfilling day to see how many steps we’ve taken, flights of stairs we theoretically climbed, and miles we walked.
+And it is usually a lot.
 (Like in excess of 30,000 steps.)

 Needless to say, proper footwear isn’t just preferred – it’s vital to getting through those days and being ready for the next.